ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

-PRG_PAM_CORE_002|Request version is invalid|Invalid or empty Request Version PRG_PAM_CORE_003|Request timestamp is invalid|Invalid or empty Request DateTime PRG_CORE_REQ_013|Request date should be current date| when the date is not current date PRG_BOOK_RCI_007|Registration center id not entered|If registration center id is empty PRG_BOOK_RCI_008|Booking date time not selected|If appointment date is empty PRG_BOOK_RCI_003|User has not selected time slot|If from time slot or/and to time slot is empty PRG_BOOK_RCI_015|No available slots found for specified registration center|If there are no slots available for requested registration center id
+PRG_PAM_CORE_002|Request version is invalid|Invalid or empty Request Version PRG_PAM_CORE_003|Request timestamp is invalid|Invalid or empty Request DateTime PRG_CORE_REQ_013|Request date should be current date| when the date is not current date PRG_BOOK_RCI_002|Availability not found for the selected time|When availability not found for the requested registration center id or appointment date or time slot
-PRG_BOOK_RCI_031| Invalid Booking Date Time found for preregistration id - 37513708391357| If appointment date is invalid or if it is past date and also when appointment date is present date but the appointment time is past.
-PRG_BOOK_RCI_006|Preregistration id not entered|If preregistration id is empty PRG_BOOK_RCI_005|Booking table not found|access to appointment table fails PRG_BOOK_RCI_011|Demographic service call failed|when rest call to demographic service is failed to update the status of the preregistration
+PRG_BOOK_RCI_003|User has not selected time slot|If from time slot or to time slot is empty PRG_BOOK_RCI_005|Booking table not found|access to appointment table fails PRG_BOOK_RCI_007|Registration center id not entered|If registration center id is empty PRG_BOOK_RCI_008|Booking date time not selected|If appointment date is empty PRG_BOOK_RCI_011|Demographic service call failed|when rest call to demographic service is failed to update the status of the preregistration
 PRG_BOOK_RCI_012|Demographic service call failed|when rest call to demographic service is failed to retrieve the demographic data
 PRG_BOOK_RCI_013|Booking data not found|while rebooking, when the preregistration status is booked but appointment data not found in the db